 Rails Girls was founded in end of 2010 in Helsinki.
 Originally intended as a onetime event, we never thought we’d see so many local chapters all around the world!
 This guide has been put together to help you get started.

 If you want to organize an event, start by filling out http://railsgirls.com/inyourcity and you’ll receive more instructions.

-The roadmap for future events can be seen at www.railsgirls.com.
+A list of upcoming events can be viewed at www.railsgirls.com.

 Rails Girls events are non-profit.
 We don’t charge the participants and do not pay for coaches or speakers.
 Participants don’t need any previous knowledge about programming and there are no age-limitations.
 All the participants need is a laptop and some curiosity.